metaleap/zentient/zdbg-vsc/proto/readme.md

 	// Format to use for the rendered values in this column.
 TBD how the format strings looks like.
 	Format string `json:"format,omitempty"`

-	// Datatype of values in this column.
-Defaults to 'string' if not specified.
-	//
-	// POSSIBLE VALUES: `string`, `number`, `boolean`, `unixTimestampUTC` Type string `json:"type,omitempty"`

-	// Width of this column in characters (hint only).
-	Width int `json:"width,omitempty"`
 } // struct ColumnDescriptor

 ```